property management accounting checklist - Featured image for blog

 Stay Compliant with HMRC and Property Regulations

-• Accurate reporting of rental income to HMRC ensures compliance with Self-Assessment or Corporation Tax requirements.
+• Report rental income accurately for Self-Assessment or Corporation Tax purposes

-• VAT compliance where applicable, especially for commercial properties, helps prevent penalties.
+• Maintain VAT compliance where applicable, especially for commercial properties

-• Alignment with Making Tax Digital (MTD) ensures proper digital record-keeping and timely submissions.
+• Follow Making Tax Digital (MTD) record-keeping and submission requirements

 Avoid the Most Common Property Accounting Mistakes